-Overall tag cost can be reduced by developing better and cheaper tag components and assembling them in a more costeffective manner.
-We give some practical examples of advanced memory design, antenna design, and assembly technologies to illustrate how technological developments drive down RFID costs.
-The cost of RFID tags can be reduced through innovative lower-cost memory design technologies.
-For example, the chip manufacturer Impinj Inc, uses "self-adaptive silicon", which enables the low-cost reliable analog storage of bits in floating gates [24].
-Another way to decrease the tag cost is to speed up the tag manufacturing and packaging processes.
-For example, Alien Technology has developed "Fluidic Self Assembly" (FSA), which allows for the placement of a large number of very small components across the surface in a single operation, significantly speeding up tag assembly.
-This technology involves flowing tiny microchips in a special fluid over a base containing holes shaped to catch the chips [3].
-In addition to designing antennas with improved receptivity and orientation, measures can be taken to lower antenna costs.
-For example, Symbol Technologies reduced the cost of antennas by manufacturing them out of aluminum rather than silver.
-The company also compressed antennas into small, low-powered inlay, thus reducing tag area and cost [48].
+Overall tag cost can be reduced by developing better and cheaper tag components and assembling them in a more cost-effective manner.
+Below we give some practical examples of advanced memory design, antenna design, and assembly technologies to illustrate how technological developments drive down RFID costs.

+Memory Design: The cost of RFID tags can be reduced through innovative lower-cost memory design technologies.
+For example, the chip manufacturer Impinj Inc, uses "self-adaptive silicon", which enables the low-cost reliable analog storage of bits in floating gates [20].
+This allows memory design with no additional photo masks or other steps used to create non-volatile EEPROM, yet the floating gates reliably store memory even during memory updates.
+The result is a much simpler memory technology that adjusts itself during its operational lifetime, thus minimizing the impact of aging, voltage and temperature fluctuations on the reliability of memory storage [20].

+Assembly Technology: Another way to decrease the tag cost is to speed up the tag manufacturing and packaging processes.
+For example, Alien Technology has developed "Fluidic Self Assembly" (FSA), which allows placement of a large number of very small components across the surface in a single operation, significantly speeding up tag assembly.
+This technology involves flowing tiny microchips in a special fluid over a base containing holes shaped to catch the chips [21].
+While this self-assembly process involves some randomness, most interconnections are established correctly, thereby reducing the assembly cost.
+FSA is able to package up to 2 million RFID chips per hour, compared to only 10 thousand chips per hour possible using conventional technologies, cutting the chip manufacturing cost by approximately 50% [21].
+In addition to Fluidic Self Assembly, Alien Technology uses High Speed Strap Attach Machines (HiSAM) for very fast packaging of FSA straps.
+Each HiSAM machine can produce 250 million tags per year, which allows for very fast high volume production, and corresponding drastic reductions in manufacturing costs.

+Antenna Design: In addition to designing antennas with improved receptivity and orientation, measures can be taken to lower antenna costs.
+For example, Symbol Technologies reduced the cost of antennas by manufacturing them from aluminum rather than silver.
+The company also compressed antennas into small, low-powered inlay, thus reducing tag area and cost.
+In addition, their "charge pump" technology improves tag power efficiency and enables greater tag detection range [41].

+The two British companies Carclo and Xennia Technology formed a partnership to design printable antennas, rather than etching them, which reduces antenna cost.
+In addition, the companies' printers can print very thin (half-micron) antennas onto paper and cardboard, thus making the antennas recyclable.
+Antennas can also be printed over the chip itself, strengthening the bond between the chip and antenna [33].

-10.5 Summary of Multi-Tag Economics
+7.5 Summary of Multi-Tag Economics